EpicGames/EOS-Getting-Started/OnlineSubsystemEOS/Plugins/EOSAntiCheat/README.md

 ## Packaging flow

 Two UAT commands.
 Both are RunUAT-native - no shell scripting outside the UE toolchain.
-The pipeline is identical for server-mode and P2P-mesh builds; only the `-Artifact` argument in Step 2 differs.
+The pipeline is identical for server-mode and P2P listen-server builds; only the `-Artifact` argument in Step 2 differs.

 ### Step 1: package the game